 But non-western folks aren’t the only people impacted by our poor name design decisions.

-Think about non-binary people and women’s needs.
+Think about non-binary people, trans people, and women’s needs.

 People who are non-binary or trans may have a name they were given at birth that is not the name they use, and it can cause great distress to have to provide that or be identified using that name.
 It’s called deadnaming, and it’s tremendously offensive because it denies the reality of their identity.
 This can contribute to gender dysphoria, depression, and anxiety, which is a very real and significant problem given trans people, especially trans youth, face far higher rates of mental illness and suicidality.